Abdul-Baseerx/Abdul-Baseerx/README.md

 About me:
 I am Abdul Baseer Hussain
-Pursuing a bachelor's in Artificial Intelligence and Data Science, Student at Methodist College of Engineering And Technology,
+Pursuing a bachelor's in Artificial Intelligence and Data Science, Student at Methodist College of Engineering And Technology.
 ```
 <br>
 <hr/>